When is Channel 4's new true crime drama The Interrogation of Tony Martin on TV?

 Why is Channel 4 adapting the crime story for TV?

-Discussing the decision why they chose to create the gritty and hard-hitting drama, executive producer Peter Beard said that it was the addition of the transcripts which convinced him to make the drama.
+Discussing the decision to create the gritty and hard-hitting drama, executive producer Peter Beard said that it was the addition of the transcripts which convinced him to make the drama.

 “This is the missing part of an extraordinary story that captivated and divided the country,” he said.
 “Finally we will hear exactly what Tony Martin told detectives in the confines of a police interview room just hours after he was arrested.
 For the first time it’s his own account in his words.”

-Acting head of specialist Factual Rob Coldstream added, “This thought provoking film sheds new light onto the Tony Martin story, illuminating an issue that touched a raw public nerve at the time and continues to do so today.”
+Channel 4’s acting head of specialist factual, Rob Coldstream, added, “This thought provoking film sheds new light onto the Tony Martin story, illuminating an issue that touched a raw public nerve at the time and continues to do so today.”

-The idea came from Dave Nath, who’s the man behind the Baftawinning drama The Murder Detectives and the 2016 thriller The Watchman, about an obsessive CCTV operator.
+The idea came from Dave Nath, the man behind the Bafta-winning drama The Murder Detectives and the 2016 thriller The Watchman, about an obsessive CCTV operator.

 “Years ago I’d seen extracts from the transcripts of a police interview on the internet,” says Nath.
 “It was for the case of the boxer Terry Marsh, who’d been arrested for the attempted murder of Frank Warren, and I thought, ‘This reads like a film script.’
 So for years I’ve been wanting to do something that was based around the actual transcripts of a police interview.”